refinedev/refine/documentation/docs/getting-started/overview.md

 ## What is refine?

-**refine** is a highly versatile **React** framework that enables the rapid development of a wide range of web applications.
+**refine** is a versatile **React** framework that enables the rapid development of a wide range of web applications.
 From internal tools, admin panels, B2B apps and dashboards, it serves as a comprehensive solution for building any type of **CRUD** applications.

 refine's internal hooks and components  simplifies the development process and eliminates the repetitive tasks by providing industry-standard solutions for crucial aspects of a project, including **authentication**, **access control**, **routing**, **networking**, **state management**, and **i18n**.